Executive Director & Building Manager

-Marlene has a Master of Arts in Marriage and Family Therapy and is an Associate member of AAMFT (American Association of Marriage and Family Therapy).
+Marlene has a Master of Arts in Marriage and Family Therapy and is an Affiliate Member of The Canadian Association of Marriage and Family Therapists (CAMFT).
 She is also trained in Eye Movement Integration (EMI), to assist people in working through traumatic experiences.
 Marlene works with individuals, couples and families in the areas of: grief, relationships, PTSD (post trauma), life transitions, parenting and spiritual life.
 Marlene has been with CFS since August 2012.
 Her interests include: time with family and friends, playing piano and guitar, listening to music, reading, being outdoors, meeting new people and life in general!

 Eric Bailey, MMFT

 RMFT (CAMFT), Clinical Fellow and Approved Supervisor (AAMFT)

 Eric has a Master's degree in Marriage and Family Therapy, Master's degree of Arts in Religion and a Bachelor's degree of Arts in Psychology.
 He is a registered Marriage and Family Therapist (as a member of CAMFT) and a Clinical Fellow (as a member of AAMFT).
 He is an approved Supervisor (AAMFT).
 He has done behavioral consultant, and employment consultant work with individuals with developmental impairments and children and adults with Autism.
 Eric works with couples, families and individuals providing support through various life events.
 Eric started working at Catholic Family Services in August 2014.